 Mark 10:6-9 "But from the beginning of the creation, God 'made them male and female.'
-'For this reason a man shall leave his father and mother and be joined to his wife, [That's what we just read there in Genesis 2.] and the two shall become one flesh'; [Now listen to this comment.
-This is where I'm going for the rest of this sermon.] so then they are no longer two, but one flesh.
+'For this reason a man shall leave his father and mother and be joined to his wife, [That is what we just read there in Genesis 2.] and the two shall become one flesh' [Now listen to this comment.
+This is where I'm going for the rest of this sermon.]; so then they are no longer two, but one flesh.
 "Therefore what God has joined together, let not man separate."

-We can see that there is a great emphasis (in The Bible) on remaining married—from Genesis 2:24 through the Gospels, to the Epistles of Paul.
+We can see that there is a great emphasis (in the Bible) on remaining married—from Genesis 2:24 through the Gospels, to the epistles of Paul.
 Human beings tend toward trying to find loopholes for splitting.
-But, The Bible doesn't do that.
-As a matter of fact, there are so few regulations in The Bible concerning divorce that it takes some scholarship to figure out exactly what it is that Jesus and Paul mean when they give the reasons for divorce.
+But, the Bible does not do that.
+As a matter of fact, there are so few regulations in the Bible concerning divorce that it takes some scholarship to figure out exactly what it is that Jesus and Paul mean when they give the reasons for divorce.
 It is not something really simple.
 I guess it could be made simple, but you really have to think it through.

 When I was going through and studying this, it just bowled me over.
 I knew it, but I had never thought of it in the negative before.
 Yes, I knew that when you become married, the two become one.
 But, Jesus put it in the negative here: "You are no longer two."
 It puts a little bit different spin on it.

-What I'm trying to do here is to get us to understand the concept of one flesh.
+What I am trying to do here is to get us to understand the concept of one flesh.
 Starting with verse 15:

 I Corinthians 6:15 Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a harlot?
 Certainly not!

 We all agree to that!
-Isn't that obvious?
-Wouldn't the greatest thing you could do against Christ be to try and force Him into a union with a harlot?
+Is that not obvious?
+Would not the greatest thing you could do against Christ be to try and force Him into a union with a harlot?
 How sacrilegious!

 I Corinthians 6:16-17 Or do you not know that he who is joined to a harlot is one body with her?
 For "the two," He says, "shall become one flesh."
 But he who is joined to the Lord is one spirit with Him.

 Now, what does he mean?
-I don't want us to get distracted by the sexual union.
+I do not want us to get distracted by the sexual union.
 I want us to focus on the level of intimacy.

 Remember in the Old Testament that writers often used the words "to know" as their euphemism for the sexual act.
 What we could say then is that the sexual part—the actual intercourse—is the physical sign of the greater personal and emotional intimacy that is shared even with a prostitute.
 Seeing another person in their nakedness, as it says in Leviticus 18, or going through this act—the sexual act—is such an intimate thing that it binds the two together.